 - One of the most basic tasks that homeowners can do is check the thermostat.

 - Ensure it is set to Heat and not Cool, and that the temperature setting is above the current indoor temperature.

 - If you can’t remember the last time you replaced your thermostat’s battery, now is the best time to do it.

-- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is working as it should be and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is running as it should be and heating your home’s air.

 - Lubrication.
-Mechanical equipment needs lubrication to eliminate friction between the moving parts.
-Your system tune-up should include a complete lubrication.
+Mechanical equipment needs lubrication to reduce friction between the functioning parts.
+Your furnace tune-up should include a complete lubrication.

 - Pilot and gas pressure adjustment.
 As part of your tune-up, adjustments should be made to the pilot and gas pressure if needed to restore these elements to the designed specifications.

 - Written assessment.
-Credible HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the coming year.
-This insightful information can help you determine the current condition of your furnace and how you can lower your energy bills.
+Credible HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the coming year.
+This insightful information can help you establish the current condition of your furnace and how you can lower your energy bills.

 5. Is the Furnace Switch Functioning Properly?

 Each furnace has a power switch (that resembles a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait two minutes to see if the furnace starts working.
-Also make sure all access panels and doors on the furnace are completely closed.
+Flip the switch and wait two minutes to see if it turns the furnace on.
+Also check to see if all access panels and doors on the furnace are completely closed.